MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Implementation Details

 \section{Implementation Details}

 All experiments were run on a RHEL8 (RedHat) Unix-based machine with kernel version 6.12.9-1, equipped with 8 NVIDIA L40S GPUs (48GB of VRAM, CUDA 12.8, Driver 570.86.15), 2 AMD EPYC 9224 24-Core processors, 1.5TB of RAM, and Python version 3.11.9.
 Each pretraining experiment uses 4 GPUs, 24 CPU cores, and 64GB of RAM, while for few-shot training and inference, a single GPU and 6 CPU cores are sufficient.
-A complete MOCHA distillation (50 epochs) takes about 48 hours, which decreases to around 20 hours when distilling from the AuXFT checkpoints (20 epochs).
+A complete MOCHA distillation (50 epochs) takes about 28 hours, which decreases to around 11 hours when distilling from the AuXFT checkpoints (20 epochs).
+Fine-grained information on all packages used in the environment is available as a \texttt{requirements.txt} file in the code repository.